9aia/thal/pm/BACKLOG.md

 Low priority:

-- Fix input autofocuses on navigate
+- Fix animation glitch on opening the CharacterBuilder from the chat route using the "Edit character" options
 - Rewrite Daisy dropdowns using ArkUI components (should fix the closing on click on padding bug as well)
 - Fix speech highlighting breaking lines
 - Fix emoji color rendering in translations